-Based on the above, the estimated growth rates for bus terminal have been estimated.
-It has been assumed that for the period 2017-2020, the short term growth rates will be based on last three year traffic data.
-The historic growth rates based on last three year traffic of Inter-City Buses/Coaches and Coasters/Mini-buses at the existing bus terminal in Sisimba Ward is 19% (between 2014-15 and 2016-17) and for daladalas is $21\%^{30}$.
+Based on the above, the estimated growth rates for the proposed bus terminal have been estimated.
+It has been assumed that for the period 2017-2020, the short term growth rates will be based on the recent traffic trends in the region.
+Since, the vehicles expected to use the proposed bus terminal currently originate or are destined to the main bus terminal, the traffic data of the existing Main Bus Terminal in Mbeya City can be considered as representative growth rate for demand estimation for the Uyole bus terminal.
+The historic growth rates based on last three year traffic of Inter-City Buses/Coaches and Coasters/Mini-buses at the existing bus terminal in Sisimba Ward is 19% (between 2014-15 and 2016-17) and for daladalas is $21\%^{28}$.